 Indicator 6.8.1 The Organization maintains and / or shapes the diversity of the tree species and age classes naturally inherent to the landscape in the Management Unit.

-Indicator 6.8.2 Where the diversity of the tree species and age classes naturally characteristic to the landscape is not satisfactory in the forest, The Organization strives to restore this.
+Indicator 6.8.2 Where the diversity of the tree species and age classes naturally characteristic to the landscape is not satisfactory in the forest, The Organization restores this.